solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 ![Sphero draw](/img/coding-with-kids/sphero_draw.jpg)

 Long story short.
 They are awesome, but still, they are kind of gathering dust in our house.
 I do not know the actual reason, but maybe the reason could be that they are too complete for me.
 I have found out that I would really like to build the robot myself.
 In contrast, here is my old project built on top of Netduino.
-If you look at those two Sphero robots and compare to this, you surely get what I meant.
+If you look at those two Sphero robots and compare to this, you surely get what I mean.
 Maybe I am just missing an angle from where to approach the RVR since you could add things like a robotic arm to it.
 Nevertheless, I kind of would personally like to look into arduino/netduino/F7 meadow instead of Sphero when building robots, just to make the process more comprehensive, but at the same time, it could be too hard for kids.

 ![Netduino](/img/coding-with-kids/netduino.jpg)